-Basic Types of Electrical Wire
+Types of Electrical Wire

-There are many types of electrical wire for each possible condition the wire will be placed in.
-Some for indoor use only and some that can be buried directly in the earth and some have added options.
+There are many types of electrical wire, each specific to the condition that the wire will be placed in.
+Some are for indoor use only, some can be buried directly in the earth and some have added options.
 Learn about each basic type of electrical wire as well as the most popular types of electrical wire for common applications.

 THHN wire is the single copper hook up wire used alone and inside other electrical cables in the industry.
-THHN stands for Thermoplastic High Heat resistant Nylon jacket the the dual rated THHN/THWN wire adds in “Water Resistant”.
+THHN stands for Thermoplastic High Heat resistant Nylon jacket the dual rated THHN/THWN wire adds in “Water Resistant”.

-Romex® is an indoor-only cable manufactured with THHN wires and a thin PVC jacket made solely for the ease of installation.
+Romex® is an indoor-only cable manufactured with THHN wires and a thin PVC jacket made solely for ease of installation.
 Otherwise, electrical contractors must run each THHN wire by itself or tape them together and attempt to run them as one.
 Romex® cables were made to be cheaper because when adding all the bells and whistles you’ll end up with a much more expensive cable.

 MC cable was manufactured because contractors wanted to run Romex® cable outdoors and in conduit but couldn’t because the jacket was thin and the bare copper ground wire could be damaged.
 So Southwire decided to change the jacket slightly and also make the ground wire insulated, using a THHN wire instead of bare copper.